shubhamtaywade82/swing_long_trader/docs/IMPLEMENTATION_TODO.md

 ### Tests
 - [x] Write integration tests for ingestors (use VCR cassettes for DhanHQ API responses)
 - [x] Write unit tests for dedup and upsert logic (in ingestor_spec.rb)
-- [ ] Ensure all tests use transaction-based database cleanup (Database Cleaner)
+- [x] Ensure all tests use transaction-based database cleanup (Database Cleaner) - Configured in spec/support/database_cleaner.rb, all RSpec tests use it automatically

 ---